“What’s in a name?”

 I don’t believe the term is perfect.
 I’ve worked with supporters who didn’t view themselves as philanthropists, and it seems more focused on money than the term ‘gift’.
 But reflecting on the definition below, it may be the best way to describe this stream of fundraising:

-So what should I call myself?
-I’m opting for Philanthropy Manager for this role but do share your thoughts.
+So what we call ourselves?
+I opted for Philanthropy Manager in a recent role, but do share your thoughts.